This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - The roast should have a nice crust on it when you sear it in the Instant Pot, so let the pot heat up first before adding the rib roast.

 - You will have to add more time if you want your your prime rib medium well to well done or if you purchase a larger roast.

 Dry Aging Prime RIb

 Any one of our prime rib recipes can be made using dry aged prime rib - that you can dry age yourself at home!
 Follow our guide below.

 Best Sauces for Prime Rib

 Prime rib pairs very well with sauce recipes that will give you a more tender, flavorful meal overall.
-Try one of my best sauce recipes for a prime rib with any of the cooking methods above:
+Try one of my best Sauces for Prime Rib with any of the cooking methods above!

 Side Dishes for Prime Rib